agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/16.Intermediate-D3/Intermediate-D3.md

     var height = 600;
     var barPadding = 1;

-#### Generating a Histogram.
+### Generating a Histogram | d3.histogram()

     d3.histogram()

-**d3.histogram()** is a function that return a function to us if we pass our data-set to the function that is return, D3 will create bin form our values.
+**d3.histogram()** is a function that return a function to us if we pass our data-set to the function that is return, D3 will create bin from our values.
 If we pass a histogram generator in array of numbers this process is automatic, but more commonly our data will be array of objects, and in this case we need to specify for D3 how it's should pulling data from each object in our array.
 For